 Please note the Plan covers Off-label prescription drug use to treat cancer as required by law.
 The Plan may provide benefits for Prescription Drugs and Biologics that are not approved by the Food and Drug Administration for the treatment of your condition if their use meets the definition of medical necessity and is not considered investigational.

-Benefits are subject to the exclusions listed in this section and in Chapter Three, General Exclusions.
 Please refer to your Outline of Coverage to determine the specific payment requirements of your Prescription Drug benefit.

 Preferred and Non-Preferred Drugs